No Results Found

 Network Weaving, Next Steps project

-We will create a system that would make it easy for any individual, community or initiative to find accurate and up to date information about the various convergences we had until today online.
+We will to create a system that would make it easy for any individual, community or initiative to find accurate and up to date information about the various convergences we had until today online.

 We will try to recover the lost information and provide a long term safe digital place to host that content.